How generous do you want to be with your slices?

 If you only have a small number of guests but still would prefer the ‘wow’ factor of a tiered cake, you can always use dummy tiers.
 Here at Pumpkin Cakes, we’ve made quite a few of this style of cake, usually with a cake bottom tier with one or more dummy tiers on top.
 These tiers are polystyrene and can be decorated in the same way as a cake tier.
 Once decorated, your guests will never guess and you’ll not be left eating cake for days on end!

-Carved cakes can be extremely difficult to portion size as they are not standard sizes – if you’re after a carved cake please message us and we will do our best to give a realistic idea of the size of cake you need.
+Carved cakes can be extremely difficult to portion size as they are not standard sizes – if you’re after a carved cake please contact us and we will do our best to give a realistic idea of the size of cake you need.

 Portion size also depends on how you cut your cake – are you a wedge or square cutter?
 The catering industry usually potions in squares – even round cakes – so it can sometimes be difficult to get a realistic idea of how many your cake will feed.
 Below is a guide that shows several ways of cutting a cake and an idea of how many it should feed.